richardDobron/fbt/README.md

 ## 🤝 Contributing

-We welcome contributions!
-If you'd like to help improve this project, feel free to open an issue or submit a pull request.
+Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## 📜 License

-FBT is MIT licensed, as found in the [LICENSE](LICENSE) file.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 [fbt-3-repo]: https://github.com/richarddobron/fbt/tree/3.x
 [fbt-4-repo]: https://github.com/richarddobron/fbt